Hotel Gritty Palace

 The part of this manor as a guest house has remained largely unchanged since it was erected in the 17th century by the Venetian Contarini family.
 Cela ressemble toujours multitudinous à une maison de campagne (if votre famille était vénitienne et fabuleusement riche), avec des chambres donnant sur les jardins, an eatery on the side of rue le long du conduit et une propriété sur similaire à ² swimming pool.

 Hotel Villa Cipriani

-In 1962, Giuseppe Cipriani created his decoration Venetianmini-empire to transfigure this 16th century manor into a well-equipped hostel.
-Once home to the muses Robert and Elizabeth Barrett Browning, it sits in a fairytale setting the medieval megacity of Asolo, notorious for its views of Veneto.
+In 1962, Giuseppe Cipriani created his decoration Venetianmini-empire to transfigure this 16th-century manor into a well-equipped hostel.
+Once home to the muses Robert and Elizabeth Barrett Browning, it sits in a fairytale setting in the medieval megacity of Asolo, notorious for its views of Veneto.

-Exchange hospices have officially arrived in Italy-although so far only Greif seems to have heard of them.
+Exchange hospices have officially arrived Italy-although so far only Greif seems to have heard of them.
 The Staffler family has possessed this 500- time-old hostel in Bolzano’s main forecourt, the liveliest city in the Dolomites, since 1796.
 But in 1999 and 2000, they decided to fully patch it in a minimalist and ultramodern style.
 Polished sword and original ultramodern style.
-Art mixed with 19th century relics and laptop with internet access in every room.
+Art mixed with 19th-century relics and laptops with internet access in every room.

 Four Seasons Hotel Milan

 In 1993, the Four Seasons opened and changed the rules for luxury hospices in Milan.
 Seven times were devoted to the reconditioning and metamorphosis of the friary in 1476, a process that brought out numerous rudiments of the Renaissance, including the beautiful friary.
 The apartments are huge for Italian megacity norms and are equipped with amenities and small luxuries similar to CD stereos and king-size beds.
 The duplex suites with bounded oils are especially good.